AliSoftware/Reusable/README.md

 Now all you have is **a beautiful code and type-safe cells**, with compile-type checking, and no more String-based API!

-> 💡 If the cell class is computed at runtime in a variable, you won't be able to use `as theVariable` or `let cell: theVariable` obviously… but instead you can use the optional parameter `cellType` (which otherwise gets infered by the return type and is thus not necessary to provide explicitly)
+> 💡 If the cell class you want to dequeue is computed at runtime and stored in a variable, you won't be able to use `as theVariable` or `let cell: theVariable` obviously.
+Instead, you can use the optional parameter `cellType` (which otherwise gets infered by the return type and is thus not necessary to provide explicitly)
 >
 > <details>
 > <summary>📑 Example with a cell type determined at runtime</summary>